1. The class sold out

 2. I sold very few tickets

-I need to sell a certain number of tickets to each event I host to make back the costs of hosting the workshop (e.g. venue, transportation, etc.), or else I have to cancel.
+I need to sell a certain number of tickets to each event I host to make back the costs of hosting the workshop (e.g. venue, transportation, materials, food, etc.), or else I have to cancel.
 If someone buys a ticket but doesn’t show up and then requests a refund, that could be the difference between breaking even on an event and losing money on an event.

-3. We need a certain number of people
+3. We need a certain number of people for it to be a good experience

 4. Taxes and accounting